How to define a name for a range of cells in Microsoft Excel

 To define a name for a range of cells in Microsoft Excel, follow the steps below.

 - In the Excel spreadsheet, select the desired range of cells.

-- Right-click on the selected cells and select Define Name in the pop-up menu.
+- Right-click the selected cells and select Define Name in the pop-up menu.

 - In the New Name window, enter a name for the selected cells in the Name field and click OK.

 A defined name for a range of cells is not the same as a column header.
-For example, in the picture above, there is a "Sales" column header, which is not a defined name for the selected range of cells.
+For example, the above picture shows a "Sales" column header, which is not a defined name for the selected range of cells.
 If you have a column header, you still must define a name for a range of cells if you want to use that defined name in a formula.